How to build an executable file for a Java 11 GUI application using Launch4J

 On the JRE tab

-This does not package the JRE into the executable file, the executable file will look for a folder called “fxjre” relative to where the executable file is located and this should contain the JRE
+Specifying the JRE path does not package the JRE into the executable file; the executable file will look for a folder called “fxjre” relative to where the executable file resides, and this should contain the JRE.

-However, you have JDK 11 installed on your machine, so this is not a good test.
-Ideally what you need is a machine that you know does not have Java 11 installed and test it on that machine.
+However, you have JDK 11 installed on your machine, so this is not a valid test.
+Ideally, you need a machine that does not have Java 11 installed and test it on that machine.

 To deploy to another machine, you will need to install